javajosh/simpatico/chat.md

 ```

 # UI options
 Note about UI: I've not yet implemented a UI for this.
 [hugging face](https://github.com/huggingface/chat-ui) released theirs recently, and it looks good.
 It's made with [svelte](https://svelte.dev/) (which I like) over [Mongo](https://www.mongodb.com/) (which I don't particularly like).

+# Notes
+The `qrcode` library is problematic to use with `npm install`.
+It uses `node_gyp` which fails for me, so I've committed the bundle as a workaround.

+HTML is sanitized, but [prototype pollution](https://portswigger.net/daily-swig/google-engineers-plot-to-mitigate-prototype-pollution) will eventually be possible when handlers flow over the wire.